bitfocus/companion-module-generic-dataentry/companion/HELP.md

 	A useful combination could be length, time and all of them.
 So the timer doesn't fire until the minimum length is met.
 * When entering... and After entering...
   Define what to do with the data when enter occurs.
 You'll get it.
-* Format
+* Format Type
   This can be used to specify how the formatted output should be formatted.
 	There are a few different possibilities how formatting can be done:
-	- Regular Expression Replacement
+	- None
-    If your format looks like "/some regex/some replacement/optional modifiers", it will apply this replacement.
-		This is very powerful, but also may be hard to understand.
-Especially as normally regular expressions are not build to match partially entered strings.
-If you want to have good formatting with a regex replacement and at the same time want this while the string can also be incomplete, you have to master regex.
-		Because the slash is used to denote the boundaries of the search and the replacement patterns, it has to be escaped if you want to use it in a pattern with a leading backslash.
-		More easy replacements can be done if you only want to replace characters or words.
-E.g. the pattern /./*/g will replace every character with a * like in a password entry field.
-		/(.)(..)$/$1\/$2/ This regex will insert a slash in front of the second last char
+    Easy, there will be no formatting which gives the best performance obviously by just using the same result for farmatted as raw.
+	- Spreadsheet Types
+    When you type data in a cell of your favourite spreadsheet application, it will try to format it for you.
+There are two parts of it, first it will try to detect what kind of data you are entering and then it will format it to your liking.
+		You can do both with this module as well.
+If you choose 'automatic' it will try to automatically detect the type of the entered data as text, a number, a date or a time.
+If you don't want to have this guesswork, you can also deliberately choose one of the data types.
+Second you can set up how the data should be presented, exactly the way like you are used from spreadsheet apps.
+E.g. 0000.00 will always show a number with at least four digits and rounded to two decimals.
+[Here](https://support.microsoft.com/en-us/office/review-guidelines-for-customizing-a-number-format-c0a1d1fa-d3f4-4018-96b7-9c9354dd99f5) is the full documentation.
+		This module also allows to mess with locales.
+If you add a locale string in curly brackets like 0.00{de-DE} the output will be 0,00 instead of 0.00 as the decimal separator in Germani is the comma.
+Locales so far only are working for the formatting, not for the interpreting.
+That means if you want to enter a date you have to do it in US notation like mm/dd/yy but the you can format it in your locale.
+Supported locales are: cs, da, de, el, en, es, fi, fr, hu, is, id, it, ja, ko, nb, nl, pl, pt, ru, sk, sv, th, tr, zh.

 	- printf notation
     This is most useful for number formatting.
 It can be used to bring numbers in a wanted format like with a fixed precision or with padding or can convert numbers to a different radix.
 You have to give the format string in [printf notation](https://en.wikipedia.org/wiki/Printf) and the entry_raw will be used as the argument.
 		The following list shows the most common keywords:
       - %f to (float) number
       - %k to number with metric system prefixes (like k, M, G, and so on...)
       - %e to exponential “E notation” (e.g. 13 -> 1.23e+2)
       - %K to scientific notation (e.g. 123 -> 1.23 × 10²)
       - %i to integer
       - %u to unsigned integer
       - %U to unsigned positive integer (>0)
       - %P to (absolute) percent (e.g.: 1.25 -> 125% ; 0.75 -> 75%)
       - %p to relative percent (e.g.: 1.25 -> +25% ; 0.75 -> -25%)
       - %t to time duration, convert ms into H:min:s
       - %m to degrees/minutes/seconds notation
       - %h to unsigned hexadecimal
       - %x to unsigned hexadecimal, force pairs of symbols (e.g. 'f' -> '0f')
       - %o to unsigned octal
       - %b to unsigned binary
       - %X string to hexadecimal: convert a string into hex charcodes, force pair of symbols (e.g. 'f' -> '0f' ; 'hello' -> '68656c6c6f')
       - %z string to base64
       - %Z string to base64url
       - %J to JSON (call JSON.stringify()

 		Many keywords can have parameters, wich are put in between the % and the letter.
 The parameters can be used for aligning, padding, truncating, rounding and so on.
 E.g. %[.2!]f would give a floating point representation rounded to two digits and the are always shown, even when zero.
 		%[z5]f would give a number which is padded with zeroes to minimum five chars.
 		%[g_]f would insert a _ every three chars to mark thousands group.

-- special keywords
-  If you enter one of these keywords exactly like given here, the entry_raw will be formatted to be consumed by the following:
-	- shellArg for Arguments of a shell command
-	- regExp for a literal matchin string
-	- regExpReplacement for the replacement part of a regex
-	- html for html content
-	- htmlAttr for the content of a html tag attribute
-	- htmlSpecialChars for a replacement of all html special characters
-	- control for escaping all ASCII control characters
+  - Regular Expression Replacement
+    If your format looks like "/some regex/some replacement/optional modifiers", it will apply this replacement.
+		This is very powerful, but also may be hard to understand.
+Especially as normally regular expressions are not build to match partially entered strings.
+If you want to have good formatting with a regex replacement and at the same time want this while the string can also be incomplete, you have to master regex.
+		Because the slash is used to denote the boundaries of the search and the replacement patterns, it has to be escaped if you want to use it in a pattern with a leading backslash.
+		More easy replacements can be done if you only want to replace characters or words.
+E.g. the pattern /./*/g will replace every character with a * like in a password entry field.
+		/(.)(..)$/$1\/$2/ This regex will insert a slash in front of the second last char

 * Maximum entry length before truncation
   Data can become quite large, sometimes you want to limit the length of data one can enter.
 Here's the place to do this.